digital-land-attic/project/projects/national-parks/index.md

     data provider and maintainer: National Park Authority
 ---

-We are collecting and publishing data on planning policies and decisions.
-One dataset that we’re currently working on is national parks.
+We collect and publish data on planning policies and decisions.
+One dataset we want to explore is national parks.

 National parks are areas of land that are protected because of their beautiful countryside, wildlife and cultural heritage.

+We have not yet started exploring this area, but we are aware that Natural England have published an existing dataset on [national parks](https://data.gov.uk/dataset/334e1b27-e193-4ef5-b14e-696b58bb7e95/national-parks-england).